New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 This area and the surrounding peaks reach nearly 2000 metres altitude.
 It was the one cloudy day with drizzle, but the canopy was so thick it barely bothered us, and in some way added to the mood of this temperate rainforest.

 So we returned to base.
-After a long hike in the misty forest a hot tub by the lake was a perfect rest.
+After a long trek in the misty forest a hot tub by the lake was a perfect rest.